top of page

 Los Angeles Sparks Kelsey Plum secured an 80-81 victory over Dallas Wings with her buzzer-beater Wednesday night at Crypto.com Arena. - Photo by Jackie Rae

 The Los Angeles Sparks sealed an epic win over the Dallas Wings on Wednesday night, thanks to a buzzer-beater by the team's star player, Kelsey Plum.
-With Wings rookie sensation Paige Bueckers making history by dropping 44 points — the most ever by a rookie in a single game — the matchup was destined to come down to the wire.
+With Wings rookie sensation Paige Bueckers making history by dropping 44 points—the most ever by a rookie in a single game—the matchup was destined to come down to the wire.

 Kelsey Plum secures the win for the Los Angeles Sparks against the Dallas Wings.

-To be fair, Plum has taken part in postgame press conferences before.
+To be fair, Plum has participated in postgame press conferences before.
 But with access so limited, those appearances rarely allow for conversations beyond the night’s game.
 The Sparks' media room is small, and frustrations about limited access to Plum abound.

 For a brief moment, her game-winning shot seemed like it would cut through all that tension.
-Surely she would take the podium after a made-for-TV buzzer beater that secured an 80-81 victory over Dallas.
+Surely she would take the podium after a made-for-TV buzzer-beater that secured an 80-81 victory over Dallas.
 She did not.

 Instead, head coach Lynne Roberts was joined by Cameron Brink and Rickea Jackson, who provided valuable perspective.
 Brink admitted she is still working to build her offensive confidence, choosing instead to focus on defense.

-‘It's really hard to come back,” Brink said.
-She played a season-high 19 minutes, posting 11 points and eight rebounds — four of them offensive, creating crucial second-chance points.
+“It’s really hard to come back,” Brink said.
+She played a season-high 19 minutes, posting 11 points and eight rebounds—four of them offensive, creating crucial second-chance points.

 "I've definitely struggled with my confidence," she explained.
 “My teammates are great; they instill confidence in me.
 [Coach] Lynne has done a great job about that.
 I just appreciate their patience, but I think it’s just been hard.
 It's like you're jumping on a moving train.”